 _____________

-As we walked the rough dirt streets and toured points of interest, Ivan provided narrative on history and life in Mafalala.
-Many intellectuals who have played an important role in Mozambique’s history and culture lived in the Barrio:
+As we walked the rough dirt streets and toured points of interest, Ivan provided narrative on the history of and life inside Mafalala.
+Many intellectuals who played important roles in Mozambique’s history and culture lived in the Barrio:

 - Samora Moises Machel first president of Mozambique